corda/corda/docs/source/design/corda-gradle-plugin-v2/design.md

     }
 ```

-From the driver tests, this is how one can refer to these cordapps.
+From the driver tests, this is how one can refer these cordapps.

 ```kotlin
     driver {